GT Academy Graduates Win Bathurst 12 Hour

 After a race full of drama, crashes and Safety Cars, Japanese star Katsumasa Chiyo passed two cars on the penultimate lap to secure a remarkable win for the NISMO Athlete Global Team.

 The victory for Chiyo and GT Academy winners Wolfgang Reip and Florian Strauss is the first time that the Nissan GT-R has won at Mount Panorama since the GT-R took back-to-back Bathurst 1000 wins in 1991 and 1992.

-The crowd at the top of the Mount Panorama roared as Chiyo put the Nissan into the lead, a fairytale story after the car was damaged in a qualifying crash on Saturday, with repairs to the #35 Nissan GT-R NISMO GT3 only completed at 4:30am local time on Sunday morning.
+The crowd at the top of the Mount Panorama roared as Chiyo put the Nissan into the lead, a fairy tale story after the car was damaged in a qualifying crash on Saturday, with repairs to the #35 Nissan GT-R NISMO GT3 only completed at 4:30am local time on Sunday morning.

-Strauss was especially ecstatic to take the victory, as he was a late recruit to the event when Alex Buncombe was unable to attend due to the birth of his first child.
+Strauss was especially ecstatic to take victory, as he was a late recruit to the event when Alex Buncombe was unable to attend the event due to the birth of his first child.
 Strauss has only been a racing driver for 18 months following his win in GT Academy in 2013.

 “Yes it was very stressful (watching the final laps), I couldn’t keep calm,” said Reip.

 “It is incredible, our first win for the last two years we have been racing, so really a lot of emotions.
 I took the start this morning, at the beginning of the stint I was following the Audi and then I started to save the car because we knew we had to do it to reach (the window).
 It was pretty long, a two hour forty minute stint and then Chiyo did a three hour stint, so it was quite long, but very exciting.